chuhoaianh/RepData_PeerAssessment1/PA1_template.md

 I decided to do 2 strategies
 *a.
 Mean of steps for that day*
-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+- First, create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 new_df <- df  # Create new data frame
 ```
-Get the mean of steps per day
+- Second, get the mean of steps per day.
+Then loop thru it if there are NaN, convert it to 0 (means on that day there are no record)

 ```r
 AverageStepsPerDay <- tapply(new_df$steps, new_df$date, mean, na.rm = TRUE)